johanneskastl/ansible-role-set_hostname/README.md

 =========

 Set a node's hostname in /etc/hostname.
 Uses the FQDN by default, with the domain part configurable via variable.
+Reboot the node afterwards for all the changes to take effect.

 Requirements
 ------------